alcogy/TinyATS/README.md

 # Kilkenny
-Kilkenny is a no-code application creator.
+Kilkenny is a applicant tracking system.

 Build by Ruby on Rails.